 The article that you're currently looking at (this page) is like the middle chapter of a book.
 If you start here, you'll get discouraged quickly, thinking that website-making is rocket science, since you won't have any of the basic information taught in the earlier chapters.
 But it really isn't difficult.
 (In fact, the content of this chapter doesn't even affect most webmasters).

 I'll assume that you have used one of my Dreamweaver tutorial series to create your website.
-That is, you've completed either the Dreamweaver CS5.5 Tutorial, the Dreamweaver CS5 Tutorial, the Dreamweaver CS4 Tutorial or the Dreamweaver CS3 Tutorial.
+That is, you've completed either the Dreamweaver CS6 Tutorial, the Dreamweaver CS5.5 Tutorial, the Dreamweaver CS5 Tutorial, the Dreamweaver CS4 Tutorial or the Dreamweaver CS3 Tutorial.

 In practice, this means that you're not only using Dreamweaver's blank page layout templates, but that you're also using its website management features and template system to manage your site.
 (Dreamweaver's website management and template system allows a webmaster to create and manage multiple pages on a website the easy way, without having to manually update every page on a website every time you make a change to the design.)
 If you're not doing using both the above features, then this article is probably not relevant to you.